Cambodia

 Cambodia has been one of Women’s Bank’s programme countries since 2007.
 We strengthen the position of women and girls as regards their social and economic equality.

-Cambodia: 7,692 women benefitted from our work
+8,127 women benefitted from our work

-We support women’s access to permanent livelihoods, particularly through saving and loan groups and cooperatives.
+We support women’s access to livelihoods, particularly through saving and loan groups and cooperatives.
 We train women in the use of climate-resistant farming techniques and crop varieties.
 We also offer vocational education and training to young people

-• 5,545 members in 17 agricultural cooperatives.
+• 5,114 members in 17 cooperatives

-• 45 young women enrolled in vocational education.
+• 71 young women enrolled in vocational education.

 Related posts